kaaproject/kaa/Programming-guide/Key-platform-features/Common-Type-Library/index.md

 ## CT definitions and FQNs

+Schemas used in Kaa are based on the [Apache Avro](http://avro.apache.org) format.
 Every CT is identified by **Fully qualified name (FQN)**.
-FQN is a combination of namespace and name attributes defined in the root Avro record of a CT schema in compliance with [Apache Avro specification](http://avro.apache.org/docs/current/spec.html#names).
+FQN is a combination of namespace and name attributes defined in the root Avro record of a CT schema.
 Each CT contains a set of CT schemas with the same FQN and different versions.
 A CT schema ID is the combination of the schema FQN and version.
 Any CT schema ID is unique across the CT.